- Brand name

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor or pharmacist has weighed the risks of you or your child taking CODALGIN FORTE or CODALGIN against the benefits he/she expects it will have.
+Your doctor or pharmacist has weighed the risks of you or your child taking CODALGIN FORTE against the benefits he/she expects it will have.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.

 What is it used for

 The name of your medicine is CODALGIN FORTE tablets.